-Menon, a Canadian residing in Quebec, was employed by Water Splash Inc, of Galveston, Texas as a regional sales representative.
-In 2012, the company says, it discovered that she was also working as a sales manager for South Pool, one of Water Splash’s competitors.
-Court documents allege Menon had used some of Water Splash’s designs and drawings on its behalf in bidding on a municipal project at two city parks in Galveston.
+Tara Menon was a Canadian citizen living in Quebec who was employe by Water Splash, Inc., in Galveston, Texas, as a regional sales representative.
+Water Splash says, in 2012, it discovered Menon was also working as a sales manager for South Pool, one of Water Splash’s competitors.
+Court documents allege Menon had used some of Water Splash’s designs and drawings on South Pool’s behalf when bidding on a municipal project at two city parks in Galveston.
 Water Splash sued both South Pool and Menon for unfair competition, conversion, tortious interference with business relations, and conspiracy.